The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$

 \begin{proposition} We recall that we assume that $\PMC$ is irreducible and recurrent.
 If $\eta$ is a golf process on a finite graph $G$, such that $\card{\Ballset^0} \leq \card{\Holeset^0}$, then the process $\eta$ is valid.

 The same results holds for infinite graphs, if $\card{\Ballset^0} \leq \card{\Holeset^0}$ and $\card{\Ballset^0}$ is finite. \end{proposition}

-\begin{remark}[\textit{Commutation property}] We have the following Commutation property: on finite graphs, the distribution of $\eta^1$ does not depend on $\muclocks$.
+\begin{remark}[\textit{Commutation property}] We have the following Commutation property: on finite graphs, the distribution of $\eta^1$ does not depend on $\muclocks$. \addition{In fact, this property is even stronger : fix an initial configuration $\eta^0$.
+Then, the distribution of $\eta^1$ is the same for any choice of distinct clocks $(\Clock(v))_{v\in V}$.}

 This classical result is due to Diaconis-Fulton \cite[Proposition 4.1]{diaconis1991growth} (see Section \ref{subsect:litterature} for more details on their paper).
-A proof of this property relies on an alternative representation of the process, using some heaps of prescribed increments attached to the vertices of the graphs, instead of being associated to the balls.
+A proof of this property relies on an alternative representation of the process: \addition{ we associate to each vertex $u$ an infinite sequence $(V_i^u, i\geq 1)$, which we see as a stack of arrows/choices associated with $u$, such that $(V_i^u,i\geq 1)$ is a sequence of i.i.d.\` random neighbors of $u$ with common distribution $\P(V_1^u = v) =P_{u,v}$.
+Hence, for every $i$, $u\to V_i^u$ has the same distribution of a step of a random walk starting at $u$.
+Again, the balls move successively according to their clocks.
+When a ball at vertex $u$ has to take a step, it moves according to the first $V_i^u$ that has not yet been used.
+Diaconis and Fulton prove that for any realization of the $V_i^u$ (up to a negligible subset for which the balls move forever without finding holes), the final configuration is unchanged if we swap the clocks.}